The Unbecoming Sessions

 This work is about finding your way back.
 Not through reinvention — through recognition.
 Seeing clearly where the performance ends and where you actually begin.

-It's grounded in sociology, shaped by years of research on identity and embodiment, and it's deeply practical.
-You'll leave with clarity, not just insight.
+It's grounded in sociology, shaped by years of research on identity and embodiment, and it's deeply experiential.
+You won't just talk about your life.
+You'll move through it differently.

 Why I do this work